microsoft/superbenchmark/docs/getting-started/run-superbench.md

 # Run SuperBench

-Having prepared benchmark configuration and inventory files, it will be easy to run SuperBench over all managed nodes.
+Having prepared benchmark configuration and inventory files, you can start to run SuperBench over all managed nodes.

 ## Deploy